1 Language Models: What and Why

 The simplest way to train RNNs is to use an algorithm called Backpropagation Through Time (BPTT).
 It’s similar to the normal backpropagation algorithm but for each iteration, the network is first unrolled so that the recurrent connections can be treated as if they were normal connections.

-There are three issues with BPTT for RNNs however: Firstly, it’s very computationally expensive to execute especially as one increases the number of time steps (in the case of NLP, this means the size of the context) one wants to look at.
+There are three issues with BPTT for RNNs however: Firstly, it’s computationally expensive to execute especially as one increases the number of time steps one wants to look at (in the case of NLP, this means the size of the context).
 Secondly, it’s not easy to parallelize training for RNNs, as many operations must be executed sequentially.
 Finally, running backpropagation over such large distances causes gradients to explode or vanish, which precludes the training of networks using larger contexts.

 Better memory: LSTMs

-It turns out one can be a little more clever when propagating past information in RNNs.
-The ultimate objective is to be able to store long-range dependencies (i.e. being able to consider very large contexts) while avoiding the problems of vanishing/exploding gradients.
+It turns out one can be a little more clever when propagating past information in RNNs, to enable storing longer contexts while avoiding the problems of vanishing/exploding gradients.

 One can better control how past information is passed along with so-called memory cells.
 One commonly used type of memory cell is the LSTM (Long Short-term Memory).

-LSTMs were introduced some time ago by Hochreiter and Schmidhuber (1997) and they work by propagating an internal state and applying nonlinear operations to the inputs (i.e. input from the current time step and previous output) and gates to control what should be input, output or forgotten.
+LSTMs were introduced some time ago by Hochreiter and Schmidhuber (1997) and they work by propagating an internal state and applying nonlinear operations to the inputs (from the current and previous time steps) and gates to control what should be input, output or forgotten5.
 In vanilla RNN cells, no such operations are applied, and no state is propagated explicitly.
 These 3 gates are the 3 solid blocks labeled “F”, “I” and “O”, shown in Figure 1.7, right side.

-Crucially, LSTMs (or any other type of memory cell) don’t address the computational costs of training recurrent neural nets, because the recurrent connections are still there.
-They do help avoid the problem of vanishing/exploding gradients and they also help in storing longer-range dependencies than would be possible in a vanilla RNN, but the scaling problems wrt. training complexity remain.
+Crucially, LSTMs don’t address the computational costs of training recurrent neural nets, because the recurrent connections are still present.
+They do help avoid the problem of vanishing/exploding gradients and they also help in storing longer-range dependencies than would be possible in a vanilla RNN, but the scaling issues when training remain.
 We will cover RNNs and LSTM cells in more detail in Chapter 04.

 If you are interested in modern NLP, you will have heard the terms Attention and Transformers being thrown around recently.
 You might not understand exactly what they are, but you picked up a few hints and you have a feeling Transformers are a significant part of modern LLMs—and that they have something to do with Attention.

-You’re right on both counts—we’ll now explain what Attention is, how it enables Transformers, and why they matter.
+You’d be right on both counts.
+Let’s see what Attention is, how it enables Transformers, and why they matter.
 These two topics will be covered in more detail in Part II.

 1.3.1 Enter Attention